 The Mermaid Parade has sent nautically (and often scantily) clad ladies and gents in colorful, over-the-top floats down the boardwalk since 1983 in a joyous celebration of New York City spirit and individualism.
 Music, antique cars and an abundance of mermaids always make the event a memorable one.
 And don't forget about the celebrity king and queen—in the past, the roles have been filled by such big names as Harvey Keitel, Mayor de Blasio’s kids and, fittingly, Queen Latifah.
 Stay tuned for details on who’ll lead the procession on June 18, 2016.

-3. Rock out at The Amphitheater at Coney Island Boardwalk
+3. Rock out at the Ford Amphitheater at Coney Island Boardwalk

 There’s a long, proud tradition of concerts at Coney Island, and in 2016 the neighborhood finally gets its own permanent major music venue.
 The inaugural lineup includes a parade of big names, among them Sting and Peter Gabriel on one bill, Jane’s Addiction, Erykah Badu, Jill Scott and Flogging Molly.
 Organizers also plan to schedule some free shows; stay tuned for details.